 |Promo for the segment.|

 The block debuted on September 9, 1978 on CBS, but only five of the included segments aired each week.
-Superstretch and Microwoman would alternate its place with Web Woman every Saturday.
+Superstretch and Microwoman would alternate its place with Web Woman every Saturday beginning on the 16th.
 After the block’s debut, DC Comics sued Filmation for copyright infringement, claiming Superstretch and Manta and Moray were blatant rip-offs of their characters Plastic Man and Aquaman, respectively.
 Filmation had previously produced an Aquaman cartoon in association with DC, and was in talks to produce a Plastic Man series (made instead by Ruby-Spears Productions).
 The courts found in favor DC in both a 1980 decision and a 1986 appeal.
-As a result, no new segments were produced for Superstretch and the series had never seen release to home media.
+As a result, no new segments were produced for Superstretch and had never seen release to home media.

 EPISODE GUIDE (dates are approximate):

 “Bad Things Come in Small Packages” (9/16/78) - NO SYNOPSIS AVAILABLE